Voice Tracking From Home

 Click the “Play” button to have a listen to the segue as it would sound.

-By default it will start recording when it thinks you’ve started to speak, but it will also start recording when you click the red record button.
+It will automatically start recording when the microphone picks up sound, but it will also start recording when you click the red record button (or press the space bar).

 If you’re in a noisy environment it can be a bit over sensitive and start recording too soon.
-Although this doesn’t really matter, you can go to Options and change the normal 10% to 20% or higher.
-Or just turn off the auto record.
+Although this doesn’t really matter, you can go to Options and change the automatically start recording setting

 Once you’ve finished saying what you want to, click the fast forward button.
 This will start the next song – so you could also click the button to talk over the intro.
 In fact, I’m going to re-record that VL.
 Once you’re done, click stop.
 If you’re happy with what you recorded, click the tick button.
 To delete it (warning: permanently!) click the cross.